Take Control of systemd with This Rust-Based TUI Tool

 In the Reddit discussion, the maintainer confirmed that several requested capabilities are planned for future releases.
 These include the ability to create new systemd services directly from within the interface, rather than only managing existing ones, as well as expanded support for handling systemd timers alongside regular services.

 Finally, I’d like to add that all my tests with systemd-manager-tui met expectations.
 The tool performed exactly as intended and reliably.
-I’m confident recommending that you give it a try yourself. systemd-manager-tui provides RPM and DEB packages for installation, available on the project’s GitHub page.
+So, I recommend you give it a try yourself. systemd-manager-tui provides RPM and DEB packages for installation, available on the project’s GitHub page.
 Arch users can install it from AUR.

 You can also download the precompiled binary, make it executable, and run it directly from the command line.